Which is better for making your site visible to the search engines – SEO or Good Content?

 The META data fields are there, so use them.

-There are three META data fields to pay particular attention to: the Title, Description and Keyword fields.
+There are three META data fields to pay particular attention to: the SEO Title, META Description and META Keyword fields.

-Currently page titles are very important to Google.
-The page titles are what appear as the headlines in the search results and, currently, they carry a lot of weight when Google is comparing what the searcher typed in with pages it can offer up.
+These appear as the blue headlines in the search results listing and, currently, they carry a lot of weight when Google is comparing what the searcher typed in with the pages it can offer up.

 If you don’t use this field Google will pick up a snippet of text from your page that it thinks is relevant and place that there instead.
 And what Google thinks should be there may not be particularly compelling.

-Usually the Search Engines only display up to 160 characters in the summary area under the result headline, so make the first 160 characters of your description extremely compelling!
+Usually the Search Engines only display up to 150 characters in the text area under the headline, so make your description enticing and include a call to action.